-If a #:contracts clause is provided, each subform-datum (typically an identifier that serves as a meta-variable in form-datum) is shown as producing a value that must satisfy the contract described by contract-expr-datum.
-Use #:contracts only to specify constraints on a value produced by an expression; for constraints on the syntax of a subformdatum, use grammar notation instead, possibly through an auxiliary grammar specified using defform/subs.
+If a #:contracts clause is provided, each subform-datum (typically an identifier that serves as a meta-variable in form-datum or clause-datum) is shown as producing a value that must satisfy the contract described by contract-expr-datum.
+Use #:contracts only to specify constraints on a value produced by an expression; for constraints on the syntax of a subform-datum, use grammar notation instead, possibly through an auxiliary grammar specified with #:grammar.

-The typesetting of form-datum, subform-datum, and contract-expr-datum preserves the source layout, like racketblock.
+The typesetting of form-datum, clause-datum, subform-datum, and contract-exprdatum preserves the source layout, like racketblock.

 '''

 @defform[(sandwich-promise sandwich-expr)

 #:contracts ([sandwich-expr sandwich?])]{

 Returns a promise to construct a sandwich.
 When forced, the promise

 will produce the result of @racket[sandwich-expr].

 }

 @defform[#:literals (sandwich mixins)

 (sandwich-promise [sandwich sandwich-expr]

 [mixins ingredient-expr ...])

 #:contracts ([sandwich-expr sandwich?]

 [ingreient-expr ingredient?])]{

 Returns a promise to construct a sandwich.
 When forced, the promise

-will produce the result of @racket[sandwichexpr].
+will produce the result of Cracket [sandwichexpr].
 Each result of

 the @racket[ingredient-expr]s will be mixed into the resulting

 sandwich.

 }

-(defform maybe-kind maybe-id maybe-literals [form-datum ...+]

-maybe-contracts

-pre-flow ...)
+@defform[(sandwich-factory maybe-name factory-component ...)

+#:grammar

 '''